California Court Records

 Inmate records for persons in county or city jails are held and provided by the sheriff’s office or police department supervising such local facilities.
 Generally, sheriff’s offices across California offer an inmate lookup service on their websites.

 Records that are considered public may be accessible from some third-party websites.
-Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
-In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may filter specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 - The name of the person involved in the record, unless said person is a juvenile